CloudM-Migrate/documentation/Endpoint-Configuration-Guides/Box.md

 ---

-### Migrating to Microsoft OneDrive/SharePoint
+### Migrating to Microsoft OneDrive/SharePoint Destination Section

-If Micosoft is the destination Please follow the <a href= https://cloudm-migrate.github.io/documentation/Endpoint-Configuration-Guides/O365Tenant.html/a>0365Tenant
+If Micosoft is the destination Please follow the <a href="https://cloudm-migrate.github.io/documentation/Endpoint-Configuration-Guides/O365Tenant.html">0365Tenant</a>

 Migrating files to Microsoft 365, Only use the Sharepoint Admin URL.
 The URL will look similar to the URL below: